tommie/v8go/README.md

 * A rebuilt build pipeline, being more consistent.
   * We now build everything at once.
     Originally, the build pipeline left the master branch inconsistent between header files and libraries of individual architectures.
-  * The library builder maintains a single PR, avoiding PR blow-up.
+  * The library builder commits directly, without a PR, avoiding PR blow-up.
   * Using ccache, based on https://github.com/kuoruan/libv8.

 ## Usage